-- 2.1 Conduct a comprehensive health assessment using an evidence-based framework to determine nursing needs. - 2.2 Synthesise and interpret assessment information in order to prioritise care and support optimal outcomes. - 2.3 Identify expected care outcomes, including a timeline for achievement and an evaluation of the expected outcomes. - 2.4 Implement evidence-based public health nursing interventions with individuals, families, groups and communities. - 2.5 Evaluate person-centred outcomes and undertake a comprehensive timely re-assessment. - 2.6 Critically analyse the social determinants and impact of trauma that may lead to inequalities in health outcomes. - 2.7 Use culturally appropriate and inclusive evidence-based approaches to assess, support and monitor the health and wellbeing of people and refer to specialist services if necessary. - 2.8 Assess the impact of complex health issues and comorbidities on people, communities and populations, in order to share knowledge and lead on person-centred public health nursing.
+- 2.1 Conduct a comprehensive health assessment using an evidence-based framework to determine nursing needs. - 2.2 Synthesise and interpret assessment information in order to prioritise care and support optimal outcomes. - 2.3 Identify expected care outcomes, including a timeline for achievement and an evaluation of the expected outcomes. - 2.4 Implement evidence-based public health nursing interventions with individuals, families, groups and communities. - 2.5 Evaluate person, child and family-centred outcomes and undertake a comprehensive timely re-assessment. - 2.6 Critically analyse the social determinants and impact of trauma that may lead to inequalities in health outcomes. - 2.7 Use culturally appropriate and inclusive evidence-based approaches to assess, support and monitor the health and wellbeing of people and refer to specialist services if necessary. - 2.8 Assess the impact of complex health issues and comorbidities on people, communities and populations, in order to share knowledge and lead on person-centred public health nursing.

-- 2.9 Identify and advocate for families at risk, while adhering to current safeguarding legislation. - 2.10 Promote mental health and wellbeing in the assessment and early identification of adverse mental health outcomes.
+- 2.9 Identify and advocate for the person and families at risk while adhering to current safeguarding legislation. - 2.10 Promote mental health and wellbeing across the lifespan.